stdm/stdm.github.io/service.md

 #### 2024

+  * Keynote at **Unternehmerforum Gummersbach**, Gummersbach, Germany, November 14, 2024

+  * Keynote at Kaderanlass of the **Kantonspolizeit Zürich**, Zurich, Switzerland, June 28, 2024

   * Keynote at the **SPI-Tagung 2024** of the SPI Swiss Police Institute, Olten, Switzerland, June 13, 2024

   * Talk at [Volkshochschule Jestetten-Lottstetten](https://www.vhs-jestetten-lottstetten.de/startseite) on **Kuenstliche Intelligenz - ein Leitfaden**, Jestetten, Germany, March 07, 2024